Parties ready for court battles over virus-era voting rights

 Hasen tracks election litigation and said it soared to a high record in 2018 — an unusual mark for a nonpresidential year.
 “Part of it is hyperpolarization,” Hasen said.
 “Part of it is that we have a lot of close elections, and people realize that, in really close elections, rules matter.”

-Associated Press writer Lisa Mascaro in Washington contributed to this report.
+Associated Press writer Lisa Mascaro and Kevin Freking in Washington contributed to this report.